Diagnosing the cause of breathlessness

 - what you used to be able to do that you can’t do any more

-- what people of your age around you do that you think you should be able to do
+- what people of your age around you do that you find difficult

 - what your personal goals are for your day-to-day activity